+For 2018, the members of our compensation committee were Rajeev Shah, Gregory Grunberg, Andrew I. Koven and Robert Tepper, who did not stand for re-election to the board at the 2018 Annual Meeting of Stockholders.
 None of our executive officers serves as a member of the board of directors or compensation committee, or other committee serving an equivalent function, of any other entity that has one or more of its executive officers serving as a member of our board of directors or our compensation committee.
-None of the members of our compensation committee is, or has ever been, an officer or employee of our company.
+None of the members of our compensation committee or Robert Tepper is, or has ever been, an officer or employee of our company.